 HL7 and Health Level Seven are registered trademarks of Health Level Seven International.

-NOTE: Co-chairs are encouraged to read and review the co-chair handbook and return comments to the Process Improvement Committee (PIC) .
+NOTE: Co-chairs are encouraged to read and review the co-chair handbook and return comments to the Process Improvement Work Group list server.

 TABLE of CONTENTS